kdehaan/NTWIST-Machine-Learning-Entry/README.txt

 Kevin de Haan, 2017

 Usage instructions:
+    ** NOTE **
+    main.py will work (as far as I am aware) on python 2, while model.py will not, as input() is not cross-compatible.
+If you only have python 2 and do not want to risk messing up your environment, it is possible to remove the input statements from model.py to hard code the files you want to use.
+    That being said, this code was written for python 3 and any python 2 compatibility may be considered a happy accident.
+It is not designed to be cross-compatible.

-If required dependencies are installed (on any system), simply run 'python3 main.py':
+If required dependencies are installed (on any system), simply run 'python3 main.py' or 'python3 model.py':
     -NumPy
     -SciPy
     -SciKit-learn